laravel/docs/passport.md

         }
     });

-#### Other Scope Functionality
+#### Additional Scope Methods

-Get all of the defined scope names.
-The method below will return an array with all scope names:
+The `scopeIds` method will be return an array of all defined IDs / names:

     Laravel\Passport\Passport::scopeIds();

-Get all of the scopes defined for the application.
-These will be returned as a collection of `Laravel\Passport\Scope` objects:
+The `scopes` method will return an array of all defined scopes as instances of `Laravel\Passport\Scope`:

     Laravel\Passport\Passport::scopes();

-Get all of the scopes matching the given IDs.
-These will be returned as an array of `Laravel\Passport\Scope` objects:
+The `scopesFor` method will return an array of `Laravel\Passport\Scope` instances matching the given IDs / names:

     Laravel\Passport\Passport::scopesFor(['place-orders', 'check-status']);

-Determine if the given scope has been defined:
+You may determine if a given scope has been defined using the `hasScope` method:

     Laravel\Passport\Passport::hasScope('place-orders');